 Incidentally, Hutton takes no account of material Frazer produced on this subject.
 Frazer points out that figures similar to the Jack-in-the-Green appear in customary practices in France, Switzerland and Germany (Frazer 1890, 1: 88-89; 1911b, 2:83 et seq.).
 For instance “In some parts of Thüringen also they have a May King at Whitsun…A frame of wood is made in which a man can stand; it is completely covered with birch boughs and is surmounted by a crown of birch and flowers”.
 Frazer also gives examples from elsewhere, eg “in some parts of Russia on St. George’s Day…a youth is dressed up, like our Jack-in-the-Green, with leaves and flowers.
 The Slovenes call him the Green George”.
 There are also traditions of the Green George in Carinthia, Transylvania and Rumania (Frazer 1911b, 2: 75-6, 79 et seq).
 Similar figures are recognized among Whitsuntide mummers elsewhere (Frazer 1911a, 211).
 For Frazer, this leaf-clad person “represents the beneficent spirit of vegetation”.
 The activities of 17th century London milkmaids, whatever they were, cannot account for this widespread type of traditional practice.
 Judge states that Frazer’s Jack as a representative of the spirit of vegetation was “not to be supported within the English evidence” (Judge 1979, 70).
 But a possibility that might be considered here is that the Jack came to England from the continent in fairly recent centuries, in which case its true roots might be much older.

 However the basic position on the origins of the Jack is that we can’t be sure what they were.
 They might have been in fairly recent centuries or they might be far older.
-In continental Europe older origins seem more likely because of the widespread nature of the traditions.
+In continental Europe older origins of the traditions seem more likely because of their widespread distribution.
 Further, bearing in mind the ancient origins of the Green Man (see below), Lady Raglan’s theory about the two phenomena was not necessarily wrong.
 Her theory was that the style of green man that appeared from the thirteenth century onwards had been influenced by the Jack or a similar figure.
 This, so suggested Judge, went beyond the available evidence.
 He did not claim to disprove it.
 Also, the influence could have been in continental Europe, which Judge was not dealing with.
 I would add that we also don’t know that the spiritual significance that might be accorded the Jack by present-day pagans was not present in the minds of the Jack’s original inventors.